 - Control high blood pressure, high cholesterol, and diabetes

 - Always wear a helmet when participating in activities where the head is exposed to danger (for example, riding a bicycle or motorcycle, skiing, skateboarding, and rollerblading).

 - Avoiding radiation and environmental toxins may reduce the chances for brain cancer development.

 The prognosis for surviving and recovering from a brain lesion depends upon the cause.
 In general, many brain lesions have only a fair to poor prognosis because damage and destruction of brain tissue is frequently permanent.
 However, some people can reduce their symptoms with rehabilitation training and medication.

 A few brain lesions may have a good prognosis if only a small amount of less vital brain tissue is involved and/or early interventions are successful (for example, surgical removal of a small benign tumor, early effective antimicrobial treatment of meningitis, or transient ischemic attack [TIA or mini-stroke]).

 Unfortunately, some brain lesions are relentless, progressive and ultimately have a poor prognosis (for example, Alzheimer's disease).

-REFERENCE: American Epilepsy Society.
+American Epilepsy Society.
 Neurocysticercosis.

 Get breaking medical news.